 Parents often assume the role of ad hoc photographer at their child’s birth.
 But without the proper training and experience, the images often are over- or under- exposed, blurry, grainy and shot at less than flattering angles.
 Most importantly, everyone present at a birth already has a very vital roll: your partner will need to support you and will want to be included in the photographic memories of the birth journey, your doula should be focused 100% on supporting your birth but when a doula is behind a camera, she is no longer supporting you!
 And a nurse is often busy, ill-experienced and definitely juggling multiple patients so shouldn’t be relied on to create the photographic memories from your birth!
 For every one family who hires a birth photographer there are 50 more who tearfully relay that their one big regret was NOT hiring a birth photographer.

 I shoot with natural and available light.
 I bring a flash to every birth in case it is needed but as a rule I do not use a flash for birth photography as the flash is harsh, interfering and disruptive to both a laboring Mom and her medical team as well as the newborn.
-I have found over time that a constant light source is often much less invasive.
+I have found over time that a constant light source is often much less invasive and more tolerable.

 Typically at least 150 images are offered from your birth journey.
 This number is not a guarantee however.
 It may be less if your birth is very quick, very dark or you can’t tolerate my presence or the sound of the camera shutter as much.
 Often it’s more!

 Birth photography is typically shot in black and white.
 This portrays a more emotionally true experience and minimizes distracting elements such as blood, shiny or harsh medical equipment, etc. It softens the image and allows the central focus to be on the new family.
 I do include some color photos in your final proofs, at my discretion.
 These would typically be images of your newborn.